rajpratyush/Python-HackerRank/README.md

 # Python
 ***
-###Solution to all the programs in python track completed at HackerRank Platform
+### Solution to all the programs in Python track completed at HackerRank Platform